ewan-klein/ilwhack/index.md

 ## Data in Scotland

-Although some of the data below is open, parts of it (e.g. Historic Scotland's [One Scotland Mapping Agreemen](http://data.historic-scotland.gov.uk/pls/htmldb/f?p=2100:10:0#)) are unfortunately subject to non-open licenses.
+Although some of the data below is open, parts of it (e.g. Historic Scotland's [One Scotland Mapping Agreemen](http://data.historic-scotland.gov.uk/pls/htmldb/f?p=2100:10:0#)) are subject to non-open licenses, or are not possible to download in machine-readable format.
+Do check.

 Cities: